-- Boiled or poached egg with white bread and a scraping of butter or margarine. - Weak tea or coffee with a little milk. - Unlimited soft drinks including water, Oxo or Bovril.
+- A boiled or poached egg with white bread/toast and a scraping of butter or margarine. - · Weak tea or coffee with a little milk.

+Unlimited soft drinks including water, Oxo or Bovril.

 Please do not eat any cereals, jam or marmalade.